IronCoreLabs/gridiron/README.md

 Gridiron [![](https://img.shields.io/crates/v/gridiron.svg)](https://crates.io/crates/gridiron) [![](https://docs.rs/gridiron/badge.svg)](https://docs.rs/gridiron) [![](https://travis-ci.com/IronCoreLabs/gridiron.svg?branch=master)](https://travis-ci.com/IronCoreLabs/gridiron?branch=master)
 ====================

-This library is a work in progress.
-To use it, you can either use one of the provided finite fields, or you can call the macro to create your own.
+To use this library, you can either use one of the provided finite fields, or you can call the macro to create your own.
 The two that are included are:

 * `fp_480::Fp480`
 * `fp_256::Fp256`